Market Overview

 Schools

-Rockville leads on school quality with a 85% average pass rate (rated Excellent) compared to 60% in Portsmouth.
-Top schools in Portsmouth include Churchland High School and I.C.
-Norcom High School.
-In Rockville, families look to Richard Montgomery High School and Thomas S. Wootton High School.
+Portsmouth has a 60% average SOL pass rate; Rockville has 85% (2024 state assessment data).
+Public schools in Portsmouth include Churchland High School and I.C.
+Norcom High School; in Rockville, Richard Montgomery High School and Thomas S. Wootton High School.
 See Portsmouth schools | See Rockville schools

 Portsmouth